the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 * `--name` specifies the name of your resource group and should be something that uniquely identifies this hub.
 * `--location` specifies the location of the data centre where your resource will exist.
   A list of data centre locations can be found [here](https://docs.microsoft.com/en-us/azure/aks/container-service-quotas#region-availability).
+  We have chosen West Europe for resource availability.
 * `--output table` specifies the output should be in human-readable format as opposed to JSON, which is the default output.

 ### 4. Choose a Cluster Name <a name="aks-step4"></a>